Table of Contents

 First thing that stands out to me from the specs is this rack is really thin steel.
 14 gauge is what you see in the cheapest weight benches and racks (the higher the number, the thinner the steel).
 What this means is it can wobble on you.
 You’ll also see that the overall weight is actually listed as higher than the Titan rack.
 I don’t know about that.
 I believe Rep is giving the net weight only, ie: with 20 lbs of packaging.
 But that 2″ thick pull up bar in the rear could be adding some weight, if it’s solid and not a pipe.
 Anyway, all three racks are pretty light, and going with which ever one is 10 lbs heavier is a dumb move.
 It’s not going to matter.
 Make your choice another way.
 If the steel gauge is the factor that steers you away from this one, that makes sense.

 Rep includes two pull up bars, a 1.25″ and a 2″ in the back.
 Sweet!
 All you freaks who find pull ups way too easy can make it double hard.
 Fat bar pull ups are no joke.
 Imagine gripping a 2″ olympic bar sleeve and doing pull ups on that.
 Well, without the rotation.
-Fat bar pull ups lend themselves to doing a thumb-over grip, or what’s called a suicide grip when you do presses.
-Not sure what the technical name for it is.
+Fat bar pull ups lend themselves to doing a full overhand grip, with your thumb on the same side as your other fingers, because your thumb becomes otherwise useless.
+Not sure what the technical name for that grip is.

 You also get UHMW liners on the J-cups.
-These honestly are standard nowadays.
+These are standard nowadays.
 Steel-on-steel banging is a silly thing to do to your nice bar.
 UHMW (ultra high molecular weight plastic) protects your bar, your ears, softens the impact as you set it down, and keeps the housemates/neighbors happy.
-Generally if you get a rack without them, you cheaped out.
+Generally if you get a rack without them, like the Titan one above, it’s a desperate attempt to keep the price down.
 In this case you aren’t paying much more over the Titan rack to get these.

 Rep charges shipping on their site, while on Amazon it’s free shipping with only $40 extra added to the price, making Amazon a better deal unless you’re getting other stuff from Rep as well.
 Shop their site and check it out.
 They have lots of good stuff.